 You can’t go all the way to Venice and not take a ride on a Gondola!

 The striped shirts, red hats and beautiful boats make you feel very immersed in the Venetian culture.
 Considering there aren’t any roads in this beautiful city, it’s amazing to see how locals would ⏤ and still do ⏤ manoeuvre around their home.

 Saint Marc’s square is possibly one of the most touristy locations in the entirety of Venice.
 Although that may not be appealing to everyone, if there’s one thing you must do in the area, it is definitely to climb to the top of the San Marco Campanile.

 The bell tower is one of the most recognizable symbols of the city, which will give you beautiful views of the area when at the top.

 Lido di Venezia is a somewhat unknown gem of Venice.
 Lido is a 7-mile sandbank just south of Venice, which is home to around 20,000 residents.

-The sandbank acts as a bit of barrier between the city and the Adriatic Sea, whilst also being the perfect contrast from the often busy city life.
+The sandbank acts as a bit of a barrier between the city and the Adriatic Sea, whilst also being the perfect contrast to the often busy city life.
 Boats depart every 20 minutes from various locations around the city, making it very easy to get to if you’re on a time schedule.

 Cross the Rialto Bridge

-The most well known, photogenic and beautiful bridge in the city.
+The most well-known, photogenic and beautiful bridge in the city.
 It’s also the oldest bridge whose construction began back in 1588.
 You really can’t miss this one!